wp-plugins/cat-tag-filter-widget/readme.txt

 == Installation ==

 1. Go to your Wordpress admin dashboard -> Plugins -> Add new, then search for **Cat + Tag Fliter** and agree to install it.
+2. Go to youк widget options and change the widgets settings.
+3. Sometimes it is needed to manually flush rewrite rules.
+Go to your Permalinks Options and change it to something else, save, and then change it back to normal.

 If it didn't work, try this: